-Paul Sax, clinical director of the division of infectious diseases at Brigham and Women’s Hospital, explains that, after a delay in making tests available at the start of the outbreak, the FDA has issued emergency use authorization (EUA) for in-person and at-home tests.
+Paul Sax, clinical director of the division of infectious diseases at Brigham and Women’s Hospital, is an advocate for rapid at-home tests.
+“A rapid-testing program is very justifiable on a cost basis and a public-health basis because it would greatly reduce the number of contagious people in the community and reduce the number of COVID-19 cases and the number of COVID-19 deaths,” he says.
+The FDA has issued emergency use authorization (EUA) for a growing list of at-home tests, some of which are available online or at pharmacies.
 An EUA, according to an FDA spokesperson, allows a company to bypass some parts of the approval process while still demonstrating that its test is accurate and that the benefits of making it available to the public outweighs the risks.
-(You can view a list of all tests, including at-home collection kits, that have received EUAs on the FDA website here.)

-Unlike the in-person nasopharyngeal swabs that must be inserted deep into the nose, this test allows for a shallow nasal swab that’s much more comfortable.
-After filling out a questionnaire about your symptoms and potential exposure, you’ll be sent the kit, along with instructions on collecting your sample.
-Everlywell will also provide you with an itemized receipt for insurance reimbursement.
-Because their lab only operates Monday through Friday, it’s important to collect and send your sample (via FedEx or UPS) on a weekday.
-This test is currently available in all states except New York, New Jersey, Rhode Island, and Maryland.
+Unlike the in-person nasopharyngeal swabs that must be inserted deep into the nose, this test allows for a shallow nasal swab — Larremore calls it the “nose pick area” — that’s much more comfortable.
+The test is FSA and HSA eligible, and Everlywell will also provide you with an itemized receipt for possible insurance reimbursement.
+Because its lab only operates Monday through Saturday, it’s important to collect and send your sample (via FedEx or UPS same-day shipping) on a weekday.
+Results will be delivered in 24 to 48 hours.
+The test is approved for adults ages 18 and up.

 This test from Pixel, an offshoot of the diagnostic lab network LabCorp, ships to all 50 states, and also uses a simple nose swab.
 Like the Everlywell test, your kit comes with illustrated instructions for collecting the sample and a prepaid FedEx return label.
 For the most accurate results, your sample should be mailed back the same day you collect it.
-Results are available online within 72 hours and there’s no upfront cost as the test is covered by insurance or, if you’re not insured, federal funds allocated to the lab for testing.
+Results are available online within 24 to 48 hours.
+If you are experiencing symptoms, have been exposed to a person with COVID, or live or work in a congregate setting (like a nursing home, college dorm, or in-person school) there is no up-front cost, as the test is covered by insurance.
+This test can also be used for kids as young as 2.

 If you’d rather not take a nasal swab, this Vitagene test was the first saliva-based test to earn an EUA.
 Like the tests above, you’ll get your results within 72 hours of sending your sample.